Navigating 10 Different Trust Options for Estate Planning

 3. Special Needs Trust

-Designed for supporting individuals with special needs.
+This trust is designed for supporting individuals with special needs.
 This trust also ensures that the eligibility for government benefits is not jeopardized due to the financial assistance.

 4. Charitable Lead Trust